AdobeDocs/release-notes.en/current.md

 ### Playlists on Experience League (new!)

-Update: **August 16, 2024**
+Update: **August 22, 2024**

-Video [playlists](https://experienceleague.adobe.com/en/playlists) are new on Experience League.
+New video [playlists](https://experienceleague.adobe.com/en/playlists) are new on Experience League.
 A playlist is a curated collection of videos designed to quickly help you gain the skills and knowledge you seek.

+Playlist features include:

+*    Auto-play videos
+*    Chapter selection and playback speed
+*    Resume where you left off
+*    Video transcripts

 To browse playlists, navigate to **[!UICONTROL Learn]** > **[!UICONTROL Browse all playlists]**.

 >[!NOTE]
 >
 >**Courses** are being retired from Experience League.
-If you have a bookmark to a course, you are redirected to a corresponding playlist.
+If you have a bookmark to a course, you are redirected to a corresponding playlist if one exists.
+In some cases, you might need to browse to a suitable playlist that covers the topics you're looking for.

-If you want to submit feedback to Experience League about playlists or any help issue, use the Feedback pop-up at the bottom of each page.

 ### Events on Experience League